Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Further Examples

-\begin{remark} If $\{X_n\}$ is Markov, then it is well known that $Y_n=(X_n,\dots,X_{n-j+1})$ is a Markov process on state space $\chi^j$.
+\end{proposition} \begin{proof} \ The proof of this result can be found in \Cref{prf:inh-mc}. \end{proof} \begin{remark} If $\{X_n\}$ is Markov, then it is well known that $Y_n=(X_n,\dots,X_{n-j+1})$ is a Markov process on state space $\chi^j$.
 Marginalising on the first component, conclusions can then be obtained about the distribution of $X_n$ given $X_{n-1},\dots,X_{n-j+1}$.
-It follows that our conclusions also hold for $j$-connected inhomogenous Markov chains. \end{remark}
+It follows that our conclusions also hold for $j$th-order inhomogenous Markov chains. \end{remark} \begin{remark} Observe that